prometheus-community/helm-charts/charts/prometheus/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### To 22.5

+clusterRoleNameOverride has been added to deal with situations where there is a use-case to deploy Prometheus server per namespace and hence being able to set the names of ClusterRole and ClusterRoleBinding independently

 ### To 22.4

 Support for environment variables in the _prometheus-config-reloader_'s container has been added through `configmapReload.env`.
 These can be useful together with `configmapReload.reloadUrl` if basic authentication is set at Prometheus.